Edirom/meigarage/README.md

 ## Installing with Docker

 With Docker installed, a readymade image can be fetched from the [GitHub Docker Registry](https://github.com/Edirom/MEIGarage/pkgs/container/meigarage) or [DockerHub](https://hub.docker.com/r/edirom/meigarage).
+For the frontend see [ViFE mMeigarage Webclient](https://github.com/Edirom/vife-meigarage-webclient).

 `docker pull ghcr.io/edirom/meigarage:latest` or `docker pull edirom/meigarage:latest`